30 September 2022

 5. External monitoring

 The Firm is subject to regular external monitoring by the Quality Assurance Department (QAD) of the ICAEW.
-The Firm’s last audit QAD review took place in January 2017.
-A Practice Assurance review was performed by the QAD in April 2016.
+The Firm’s last audit QAD review was completed in April 2021.
+A Practice Assurance review was undertaken by the QAD in May 2022.

-In respect of its responsibility as regulatory body for auditors and, with the Institute of Chartered Accountants of Scotland and the Institute of Chartered Accountants in Ireland, the ICAEW publishes rules under which auditors will be regulated; the Audit Regulations.
+In respect of its responsibility as the regulatory body for auditors in England and Wales, with the Institute of Chartered Accountants of Scotland and the Institute of Chartered Accountants in Ireland, the ICAEW publishes rules under which auditors will be regulated: the Audit Regulations.

-The Firm’s policies are consistent with these requirements and, in respect of audit services, are contained in the Firm’s Audit Compliance Manual which all audit staff must follow.
+The Firm’s policies are consistent with these requirements and, in respect of audit services, are contained in the Firm’s Ethics Handbook (which all staff must follow) and the Firm’s Audit Compliance Manual (which all audit staff must follow).

-Members of staff are made aware of ethical considerations on commencement of their employment and on regular courses which are provided both internally and by SWATuk.
+Members of staff are made aware of ethical considerations on commencement of their employment and on regular courses which are provided both internally and by Mercia.

 All partners and staff complete an annual declaration of their independence and must notify the Firm of any circumstances which may affect their independence, or of any potential or actual conflicts of interest.